linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/Fixed Income Mathematics- Analytical and Statistical Processed.md

 $D =$  cash distributions from the portfolio to the client during the evaluation period.

 Illustration 10-1.
-Assume the following information for an external manager for a pension plan sponsor: the portfolio's market values at the beginning and end of the evaluation period are  $100 million and$ 112 million, respectively, and during the evaluation period, $5 million is distributed to the plan sponsor from investment income.
+Assume the following information for an external manager for a pension plan sponsor: the portfolio's market values at the beginning and end of the evaluation period are  \$100 million and\$ 112 million, respectively, and during the evaluation period, \$5 million is distributed to the plan sponsor from investment income.
 Thus

 $$
 \begin{array}{l} V _ {1} = \\) 1 1 2, 0 0 0, 0 0 0; V _ {0} = \\( 1 0 0, 0 0 0, 0 0 0; D = \\) 5, 0 0 0, 0 0 0. \\ R _ {p} = \frac {\mathbb {S} 1 1 2 , 0 0 0 , 0 0 0 - \mathbb {S} 1 0 0 , 0 0 0 , 0 0 0 + \mathbb {S} 5 , 0 0 0 , 0 0 0}{\mathbb {S} 1 0 0 , 0 0 0 , 0 0 0} \\ = 0.17 = 17\% \\ \end{array}